jstherightway/js-the-right-way/README.md

 ## Why?

 Today we have a bunch of websites running JavaScript.
-I think we need a place to put all the best practices and references together so we can share this (good) information and help to keep the web more organized.
+I think we need a place to put all the best practices and references together so we can share this (good) information and help keep the web more organized.

 ## Who

 My name is [William Oliveira](http://github.com/gnuwilliam).
-I'm contributor of many open source projects, and also a Freelance Developer.
+I'm a contributor of many open source projects, and also a Freelance Developer.

 ## License